-Troops and individuals will also be able to submit paper registrations to the Council Office.
+Troops and individual scouts will also be able to submit paper registrations to the Council Office.
 If you choose this method your unit will need to submit a roster of youth and adults attending and a list of your merit badge selections.
-The required forms are available on the council website under the "Forms" - "Council Forms and Documents" section.
+The required forms are available on the camp website under the "Summer Camp" - "Register" section.